moon290/chanjuanli.github.io/_pages/more.md

 title: "News"
 author_profile: true
 ---
+- Oct 25, 2019, the following paper: **Deep Poetry: A Chinese Classical Poetry Generation System** was accepted to the **AAAI-20 Demonstrations Program**.

+- Oct 10, 2019, I got the **National Scholarship** for Phd Students.

-- Sep 10, 2019, the following paper: **BFGAN: Backward and Forward Generative Adversarial Networks for Lexically Constrained Sentence Generation** was accepted by **IEEE/ACM Transactions on Audio, Speech, and Language Processing** (TASLP 2019).
+- Sep 10, 2019, the following paper: **BFGAN: Backward and Forward Generative Adversarial Networks for Lexically Constrained Sentence Generation** was accepted to the **IEEE/ACM Transactions on Audio, Speech, and Language Processing** (TASLP 2019).

 - June 24, 2019, I started my internship at **NLC group** of **Microsoft Research Lab – Asia** (MSRA).